pbrookes/ladybridge-singers/events.md

    Bolton Masonic Fellowship  2pm

 ## Sat 1st Oct 2022
-   A Night of Military Music at the Victoria Hall Bolton TBA\\
-   Ladybridge Singers with The Fusiliers Military Band
+   A Night of Military Music at the Victoria Hall Bolton 7pm Ladybridge Singers with The Fusiliers Military Band

 ## Wed 12th Oct 2022